-His recent litigation victories have attracted media attention as well as peer-recognition.
-In 2015, he was named the Texas "Litigator of the Week" by Texas Lawyer for his take-nothing judgement in a $25 million commercial dispute.
-In 2014, his defense of an environmental enforcement action was called "one of the greatest defense victories in Texas history" by The Texas Lawbook.
+His recent trial victories have attracted media attention, as well as peer recognition.
+In 2022, Chris tried in federal court a case on behalf of KKR-owned BMC Software against IBM, obtaining a $1.6 billion judgment on behalf of BMC Software.
+In 2021, Chris tried and won in federal court a complete take-nothing judgment in a $30 million trade-secrets and breach-of-contract case regarding offshore equipment on behalf of Foro Energy.
+In 2015, he was named the Texas "Litigator of the Week" by Texas Lawyer for his take-nothing judgment on behalf of Royal Vopak.
+In 2014, his participation in the defense of an environmental enforcement action was called "one of the greatest defense victories in Texas history" by The Texas Lawbook.
 In 2013, Chris obtained a take-nothing judgment in West Virginia rejecting—for the first time—a causal link between fracking and groundwater contamination.

 Recent Notable Matters

-Post Oak Clean Green, Inc. — Guadalupe County Groundwater Conservation District v.
-Post Oak Clean Green, Inc., No. 04-15-00433-CV (Tex.
-App.—San Antonio Apr.
-6 2016).
-As lead Bracewell attorney, obtained complete dismissal of lawsuit brought by local groundwater district against a landfill developer.
+Post Oak Clean Green, Inc. — as lead Bracewell attorney, obtained complete dismissal of lawsuit brought by local groundwater district against a landfill developer

-Waste Management, Inc. — In re San Jacinto River Impoundment Litigation.
-Led the Bracewell team defending a publicly traded waste disposal company in a multi-billion dollar environmental enforcement action and attendant mass tort lawsuits.
+Waste Management — Led the Bracewell team defending company in a multi-billion dollar environmental enforcement action and attendant mass tort lawsuits.
 The actions were settled favorably during trial in Harris County, Texas.

-Baker Hughes Incorporated — Hagy v.
-BJ Services, No. 12-1926 (4th Cir.
-2013).
-Represented BJ Services as lead associate in litigation brought by land owners in West Virginia claiming groundwater contamination and personal injuries from fracking and drilling activities.
+Baker Hughes — Represented BJ Services in litigation brought by land owners in West Virginia claiming groundwater contamination and personal injuries from fracking and drilling activities.
 The district court dismissed all claims against defendants on summary judgment and, in the first federal circuit court decision addressing fracking, the summary judgment dismissal was affirmed for lack of causation.

-Vopak North America, Inc. — Vopak North America et al. v.
-Intercontin'l Terminals Co. and Mitsui & Co.
-(U.S.A.), Inc., 354 S.W.3d 887 (Tex.
-App.—Houston [1st Dist.]
-2011).
-Represented Vopak, a worldwide operator of tank storage terminals, as lead associate in high-stakes litigation against a competitor seeking to restrict Vopak’s railroad access into and out of its flagship terminal on the Houston Ship Channel.
+Vopak — Represented Vopak, a worldwide operator of tank storage terminals, in litigation against a competitor seeking to restrict Vopak’s railroad access into and out of its flagship terminal on the Houston Ship Channel.
 After numerous successful temporary injunction hearings spanning multiple days, more than 35 depositions, and defeating defendants’ motions for summary judgment, the case settled favorably on the eve of trial.

-Cameron International — MC International Research v.
-Cameron International.
-Represented Cameron as lead associate in AAA arbitration proceeding concerning a licensing and development agreement.
+Cameron International — Represented Cameron in AAA arbitration proceeding concerning a licensing and development agreement.
 Case settled favorably after summary judgment hearing before arbitration panel.

-WCW International — Scancom et al. v.
-WCW International et al., 2009 WL 958725 (S.D.
-Tex.
-2009).
-Represented defendants as lead associate in expedited shareholder dispute brought by a large Ghanaian-based telecommunications company.
+WCW International — Represented defendants in expedited shareholder dispute brought by a large Ghanaian-based telecommunications company.
 Plaintiffs’ request for a temporary restraining order and preliminary injunction on the basis of the All Writs Act was denied after a multi-day hearing, and then denied by the Fifth Circuit.
 Plaintiffs then dismissed their case.